Applying For a Postdoctoral Fellowship at SFU

 - Visit our list of local and external Postdoctoral Fellow Funding opportunities

-The Office of Graduate Studies and Postdoctoral Fellows does not accept postdoctoral fellowship applications.
+Graduate and Postdoctoral Studies does not accept postdoctoral fellowship applications.

 SFU departments are responsible for appointing postdoctoral fellows after this consultation occurs.